Creating a strong, healthy foundation

 - Eliminate brain fog and restore mental alertness

 Turmeric’s primary chemical component, curcurmin, boosts neurogenesis, or Brain-Derived Neurotrophic Factor.
 The production of new neurons in your hippocampus is essential for learning memory.
 Low BDNF is linked with depression, obsessive-compulsive disorder (OCD), schizophrenia, and dementia.
 Curcurmin also boosts dopamine and serotonin, the “feel good” neurotransmitters.
 Turmeric’s bio-availability increases when combined with piperine, an active ingredient in black pepper and Indian long pepper.
 (Turmeric and Indian long pepper work together in HANAH ONE, along with our latest product from Bhutan, HANAH Turmeric+.)

 Each of these five herbs can be taken alone—or they can be combined in order to create a synergistic effect in the brain greater than any increase in cognition than the supplements you “stack” could create on their own.
 HANAH ONE contains ashwagandha, gotu kola and turmeric in a stack of 30 herbs that benefit from each other to contribute to mental clarity, focus and energy.

 - What Happens After 16 Days Deep in an Indian Ayurvedic Center

 Try out a nootropic stack at home that combines spoonfuls of HANAH ONE, HANAH Ashwagandha and Vechur Ghee with a caffeine source (coffee or green or black tea), and let us know if the effect is different than your typical morning beverage!

-Author Megan Henderson is a mom, yoga teacher, former organic farmer, and a writer living in Boulder, Colorado where she grows nightshades and 3 children while drinking homemade kombucha under the suburban starlight.
+Author Megan Henderson is a mom, yoga teacher, former organic farmer and a writer living in Boulder, Colorado, where she grows nightshades and three children while drinking homemade kombucha under the suburban starlight.